Perceived Wedding Photography Problems & Solutions

 Read More in My>> Guide to Travel Between Wedding Venues

 Q. HOW LONG AFTER THE WEDDING CAN WE EXPECT TO SEE OUR EDITED IMAGES?

-In the busy summer months this may be slightly longer but you will be kept up to date with progress.
+This may be slightly longer in the busy summer months, but you will be kept up to date with progress.